tetsuo-cpp/chip8/README.md

 ## Usage
 The emulator requires SDL2 which can be installed via your package manager.

 The unit tests require Google Test and Google Mock.
 Both of these frameworks recommend that you do not install and link against them as pre-compiled libraries.
-Therefore, this project's CMake setup will automatically clone the sources for these frameworks and compile them as part of the build.
+Therefore, these frameworks have been added as Git submodules and are compiled as part of the CMake build.
 ```
+git submodule init
+git submodule update
+cmake .
 cmake --build .
 ```
 ### Emulator